-Recommendation: Develop or coordinate a standard work zone policy that matches national best practices, aligns with PROWAG standards, and provides consistency across the MAPA region.
+Recommendation: Develop or coordinate a standard work zone policy that matches national best practices, aligns with Public Right-of-Way Accessibility Guidelines (PROWAG) standards, and provides consistency across the MAPA region.
 These standards should be applied to and followed by public agencies and private contractors.